gerarjon/gerarjon.github.io/README.md

 # Gerar Suaverdez - Portfolio

 ## About
-Hello!
 Welcome to my portfolio.
 In here you can find the latest projects I have worked on individually or as a group.

 ## List of projects
 [Meme House](https://meme-house-ggm.herokuapp.com/)